Londoners vow to defend themselves against rioters

 However, London police advised business owners that they could use "reasonable force" to protect themselves.

-"As a general rule, the more extreme the circumstances and the fear felt, the more force you can lawfully use in self-Defense," a police message said.
+"As a general rule, the more extreme the circumstances and the fear felt, the more force you can lawfully use in self-defence," a police message said.

 (Additional reporting by Tim Castle; editing by Robert Woodward)